shivanaguttiadi/About_DevOps/AWS_Answers.READM.md

 5. **Update Stack**: As needed, make changes to the template and update the stack to reflect those changes.
 6. **Delete Stack**: When the resources are no longer needed, delete the CloudFormation stack to remove all associated resources and avoid unnecessary costs.

-   Certainly!
-Here are the answers to your questions:

-### Question 1: How does AWS Config work with AWS CloudTrail?
+### Question 11: How does AWS Config work with AWS CloudTrail?
 **Answer**:
 AWS Config records the configuration changes made to AWS resources over time, providing a detailed view of resource configuration history and allowing for compliance auditing.
 AWS CloudTrail, on the other hand, records API activity and provides logs of actions taken by users, roles, or services within an AWS account.
 Together, AWS Config and AWS CloudTrail offer comprehensive visibility into resource configuration changes and the actions that caused those changes.

-### Question 2: Can AWS Config aggregate data across different AWS accounts?
+### Question 12: Can AWS Config aggregate data across different AWS accounts?
 **Answer**:
 Yes, AWS Config can aggregate configuration and compliance data across multiple AWS accounts and regions into a single account.
 This allows organizations to centrally manage and monitor the configuration compliance of resources across their entire AWS infrastructure.

-### Question 3: How are reserved instances different from on-demand DB instances?
+### Question 13: How are reserved instances different from on-demand DB instances?
 **Answer**:
 Reserved instances offer significant cost savings compared to on-demand instances by allowing users to commit to a specific instance type in a specific region for a one- or three-year term.
 On-demand DB instances, on the other hand, are paid for on an hourly basis with no long-term commitment.
 Reserved instances provide a lower hourly rate in exchange for the upfront commitment.

-### Question 4: Which type of scaling would you recommend for RDS and why?
+### Question 14: Which type of scaling would you recommend for RDS and why?
 **Answer**:
 For RDS, I would recommend using Auto Scaling to automatically adjust the number of database instances based on traffic demand.
 Auto Scaling helps maintain performance and availability while minimizing costs by dynamically adding or removing RDS instances as needed.

-### Question 5: What is a maintenance window in Amazon RDS?
+### Question 15: What is a maintenance window in Amazon RDS?
 Will your DB instance be available during maintenance events?
 **Answer**:
 A maintenance window in Amazon RDS is a predefined time window during which routine maintenance tasks, such as software patching and upgrades, are performed on DB instances.
 DB instances may experience brief downtime or performance degradation during maintenance events, but Amazon RDS strives to minimize impact and provides options for scheduling maintenance windows to suit business needs.

-### Question 6: What are the consistency models in DynamoDB?
+### Question 16: What are the consistency models in DynamoDB?
 **Answer**:
-DynamoDB offers two consistency models: eventually consistent reads and strongly consistent reads.
-Eventually consistent reads provide the highest read throughput and may return data that is not yet fully replicated across all replicas.
-Strongly consistent reads guarantee that clients receive the most up-to-date data, but may result in higher latency and lower throughput.
+DynamoDB offers two consistency models:
+a. **Eventually consistent** reads provide the highest read throughput and may return data that is not yet fully replicated across all replicas.
+b. **Strongly consistent** reads guarantee that clients receive the most up-to-date data, but may result in higher latency and lower throughput.

-### Question 7: What type of query functionality does DynamoDB support?
+### Question 17: What type of query functionality does DynamoDB support?
 **Answer**:
 DynamoDB supports both key-based and non-key-based query functionality.
 Key-based queries allow for efficient retrieval of items based on primary key attributes, while non-key-based queries utilize secondary indexes to enable querying on non-key attributes.

-### Question 8: What are the different types of load balancers in AWS?
+### Question 18: What are the 3 different methods that you connect to a EC2 instance?

-**Answer**:
-AWS offers three types of load balancers: Classic Load Balancer (CLB), Application Load Balancer (ALB), and Network Load Balancer (NLB).
+**Answer** Connection options for EC2 Instance Connect

+ -- Connect using the Amazon EC2 console.

+ -- Connect using your own key and SSH client.

+ -- Connect using the AWS CLI.

+Note:- if not connection this three steps make Troubleshoot.

 ### Question 9: What are the different uses of the various load balancers in AWS Elastic Load Balancing?
 **Answer**:
+These are three loadbalancers in aws
-- Classic Load Balancer (CLB) is ideal for applications that were built within the EC2-Classic network.
+**a.
+Classic Load Balancer (CLB):** is ideal for applications that were built within the EC2-Classic network.
-- Application Load Balancer (ALB) is suitable for HTTP and HTTPS traffic and offers advanced routing features at the application layer.
+**b.Application Load Balancer (ALB):** is suitable for HTTP and HTTPS traffic and offers advanced routing features at the application layer.
-- Network Load Balancer (NLB) is designed to handle TCP, UDP, and TLS traffic with extremely high performance and low latency, making it suitable for applications that require ultra-high throughput and low latency.
+**c.Network Load Balancer (NLB):** is designed to handle TCP, UDP, and TLS traffic with extremely high performance and low latency, making it suitable for applications that require ultra-high throughput and low latency.

 ### Question 10: How can you use AWS WAF in monitoring your AWS applications?
 **Answer**: